 The traditional Chinese alternative medicine technique of acupuncture has been linked to a reduction in headache symptoms.
 A review of 22 studies found that acupuncture was as effective as common migraine medications.
 If you don’t mind having those thin needles inserted into your head, acupuncture is worth a try.

 When you do experience a cluster headache, don’t forget this ages-old remedy.
-A cold compress applies to the head or neck can help relieve your pain.
+A cold compress applied to the head or neck can help relieve your pain.
 Make a cold compress by filling a waterproof bag with ice and then wrapping it in a soft towel.